DATING APPS EVERY PARENT SHOULD KNOW

 HOW CAN I KEEP UP ON ALL THE DATING APPS AVAILABLE?

 The number of dating apps on the market now is mind blowing.
 I could write about each one.
 And, in fact, I began to do just that.
 In the end, I decided to do so was information overload.
 Instead, I decided to roll out a series on dating apps.
 Instead of trying to cover every single dating app, I’ll be highlighting those with age permissions for 13 to 17-year-olds.
 I’ve also included dating apps for ages 17 and up that are popular with teens.
-And because popular apps change all the time with our teens, I’ll give you a list of additional dating apps as we wrap up this series.
+Be sure to bookmark this page.
+Popular apps change all the time with our teens.
+So, I'll be adding additional dating apps as they hit the app store.
+And, I'll update the series to remove or update apps so you'll get the most up-to-date information on dating apps.

 Dating Apps All Parents Should Know

 Sign up for my newsletter and get My Tech Talk Conversation Cards FREE!

 Looking for up-to-date social media and technology news for families?
 Sign up for my monthly Tech Talk for Parents Newsletter.
 And, get my Tech Talk Conversation Cards FREE!